Canleskis/ephemeris-explorer/README.md

 - **Prediction Planner**: Allows to extend the ephemerides forward or backward in time independently and asynchronously by selecting a start epoch and an end epoch.
 You can pause and cancel ongoing predictions.
 By default, predictions will auto-extend when the current time approaches the prediction bounds.

+- **Flight Planning**: Allows to add manoeuvres to ships.
+Manoeuvres are defined by a start epoch, a duration and an acceleration in a reference frame.
+Using the same window that displays body information, you can add, remove and edit manoeuvres.
+When a manoeuvre is changed, the trajectory of the ship is recomputed asynchronously.
+If the flight plan is shorter than the current prediction bounds, the ship will freeze at the end of its trajectory.

+- **Trajectory Picking**: You can hover or click points on the trajectories to display information about the body at that point in time as well as adding manoeuvres for ships.
+Multiple points might be selected when picking a trajectory if the points are close together and belong to the same body.

 - **Time Controls**: Allows to change the speed of the simulation, pause it or set the epoch.

 - **Export**: Allows to export the current state of the system to a file, selecting which bodies are included.
 The file can be loaded back into the system using the `Load` button.
-You can also export trajectories, but they are currently not importable.

 - **Load**: Allows to load a system from a file.
 The file should be a JSON file containing the state of the system.
 See `export-solar-system` for a python program that allows the generation of such files using NASA's development ephemerides and [skyfield](https://rhodesmill.org/skyfield/).
 The file should be formatted as follows: